skibblenybbles/django-daydreamer/README.md

     * `qualified=False` if truthy, the reversed URL will be fully-qualified, using the request's host and URL scheme
-    * `scheme=None` when `qualified` is truthy, set this to override the URL scheme, i.e. to "http" or "https"
+    * `scheme=None` when `qualified` is truthy, set this to override the URL scheme, i.e. "http" or "https"
-* `attachment()` returns an attachment response:
+* `attachment()` returns an attachment response for the required arguments:
     * `data` the raw data to use for the attachment
     * `content_type` the attachment's content type (MIME type)
     * `filename` the attachment's filename